[2/3] Host a Beer Game Live or Remote

 Click on "Send Message" to send a message to several players at once, or filter on specific games/roles.
 Use this feature to distribute a message to specific participants/roles, for example asking them to order.
 It complements the scheduled messages you can prepare inside the game configuration, which are more meant to support the game narrative.

-Set a game as Finished:
+Set games as Finished:

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.